‘WandaVision’ And ‘Falcon And The Winter Soldier’ Rumored To Be Getting Teasers Next Week

 If a new rumor can be believed, fans are finally going to see a full teaser of two of the MCU‘s newest additions.
 According to MCU Source, the teasers for WandaVision and Falcon and the Winter Soldier are expected to land next week.
 The site posted on Twitter it had confirmed the two 30-second videos are going to drop as part of a Disney event on March 5.

-Since the two shows were announced for Disney Plus several months back, they’ve been among the most anticipated shows for the new streaming network.
+Since the two shows were announced for Disney Plus several months back, they’ve been among the most-anticipated shows for the new streaming network.
 So far, the only look fans have gotten of either show have been some very quick glances during a Super Bowl ad for the entire network and leaked shots of the actors on set.

 If the rumors are true that WandaVision and Falcon and the Winter Soldier are going to be shown off on March 5, it would mean a rather large step forward.
 Not only isn’t there a ton of info on what the shows are going to look like, but there’s also very little information known about where either show is going to go, storywise.

-In the MCU, Wanda’s powers are based more in the ability to mess with someone’s mind, combined with telepathic powers that seemed to be getting stronger with every movie.
+In the MCU, Wanda’s powers are based more on the ability to mess with someone’s mind, combined with telepathic powers that seemed to be getting stronger with every movie.
 There is a comic book story where Wanda creates an entire family out of thin air, mainly because she’s convinced herself that family is real.
 Some of the quick glimpses fans have seen of WandaVision could be hinting at the show mirroring that storyline.

 A bit more is known about Falcon and the Winter Soldier thanks to a few looks at characters like the Super Patriot and Baron Zemo.
 It’s also well known that when Steve Rogers handed over his shield, it was with the intent that the Falcon would become the new Captain America.